-1. Please describe a learning situation where you worked with one or more students to successfully achieve a goal.
-2. How do you feel about your contribution regarding this situation?
-3. Describe a situation where you were able to choose how to show your learning.
+1 a.
+Please describe a learning situation where you worked with one or more students to successfully achieve a goal.
+1 b.
+How do you feel about your contribution regarding this situation?
+2. Describe a situation where you were able to choose how to show your learning.
 Give details about the subject, what the course was, etc. (ex.
 I built, I made a poster, I wrote an essay on).